TheDistractor/CCXMLEventEmitter/README.md

 ###sensor###
-This is emitted every time a normal sensor reading is generated, sensors are 0-9 with 0 being while house and 9 normally being a 'data' channel.
+This is emitted every time a normal sensor reading is generated, sensors are 0-9 with 0 normally being 'Whole house' and 9 normally being a 'data' channel.
 If a 'data' channel is detected, it is actually generated as a set of 'impulse' events as they carry additional information, in which case a 'sensor' event will NOT be generated.